ismferd/cloudy-serf-lab/README.md

 Cloudy use [Serf](https://www.serf.io/)  in order to add or delete nodes from Cloudy.

 # What am I going to do?

 - Transform 4 raspberrys pi on Cloudy distro [Cloudyning](https://github.com/Clommunity/cloudynitzar) these.
-- Use 1 raspberry as Bootsrap Server.
+- Use 1 raspberry as Bootstrap Server.
 - Join the other raspberrys to cluster.
 - Check the resilence.
 - Expose services and watch how Serf through [gossip](https://www.serf.io/docs/internals/gossip.html) will be able to communicate the changes to other nodes.

 # Let's do it
 ## 1- Cloudynizing raspberrys:
 ```sh
 sudo apt-get update; sudo apt-get install -y curl lsb-release